 The primary motivation for installing downhole accelerometers is to increase understanding of the contribution of site response to the earthquake ground motion.
 Often the measurements of site response will be accompanied by analytical studies.
 Detailed understanding of the subsurface geology and soil/rock properties is necessary for such analytical studies.
-A good example of the kinds of site characterization data needed for strong-motion site response studies can be found in the ongoing project "Resolution of Site Response Issues in the Northridge Earthquake - ROSRINE" (see http://geoinfo.usc.edu/rosrine).
+A good example of the kinds of site characterization data needed for strong-motion site response studies can be found in the documentation of the project

+"Resolution of Site Response Issues in the Northridge Earthquake - ROSRINE" (http://peer.berkeley.edu/news/2001spring/rosrine.html).